hsjobeki/nix-types/README.md

 Because there are different ways for developers to express typings they are very inconsistent.

-Generally there are two possible type systems:
+Generally there are two type systems:

 - __Static__
   checked during 'compile' time or development time.